chengpeiquan/learning-vue3/docs/update.md

     if (process.env.NODE_ENV !== 'production') return;
     return {
       plugins: [
-        new webpack.BannerPlugin(' The roject developed by chengpeiquan! ') ]
+        new webpack.BannerPlugin(' The project developed by chengpeiquan! ') ]
     };
   }